 Reputable dental and medical clinics in Vietnam have modern technology, skilled and highly-trained doctors and dentists (many of whom have been trained internationally in the US, Australia or Japan) and the professionalism that international visitors expect.

-Just like dental clinics in Western countries, there are a wide variety of materials used in dental care for crowns, fillings and dentures.
-They are imported from world-renowned companies that supply dentists in Europe, the United States and Japan.
+Just like dental clinics in Western countries, a wide variety of materials are used in dental care for crowns, fillings and dentures.
+Our best Vietnam dentists import dental materials from world-renowned companies that supply dentists in Europe, the United States and Japan.
 The savings in Vietnam come from the lower overheads and cost of living, not because inferior quality products are used.

 Yes.
 The UK Foreign Office has no warnings about travel to Vietnam, and there is a low threat from terrorism.

 Tropical cyclones affect eastern coastal regions from May to November.
 Modern predictive weather techniques allow plenty of time for changes in plan.

 Yes, provided you select a great provider.
 Through a number of quality and customer service processes we decide whether to promote a clinic's services.
 Our background checks include criminal and legal records, dentist qualifications and professional memberships, along with site visits and real patient reviews, important components of establishing trustworthiness.
 Our high-definition photographs and virtual tours help you reach a decision about the right clinic for you.

 Our most popular dentists provide services from a basic checkup or filling to implants and full mouth reconstruction.
 Our former patients especially like Rose Dental Clinic in Ho Chi Minh City, Australian Dental Clinic and Serenity International Dental Clinic (both in Hanoi).

 (Image by: Zoe Shuttleworth)

 The best way of mitigating any problems is by choosing a reliable dentist.
 Only very rarely do our patients suffer problems or post-treatment complications due to their dental care.